 Oh Deery Me!
-(Deer=Me)7 comments
+(Deer = Me)7 comments

 Staring into her eyes, I promise to hold my gaze as long as she does.
-With a subtle pinpoint of energy, I feel her committing to the same.
+With a subtle pinpoint of energy, I feel the deer committing to the same.
 Our minds lock together, only love, wonder and awareness between us.
 No past, no future, just this very second of visual co-embrace.
 Our energies merge and we become one.
 Serene, in-tuned to the forest, and centered in her body, her ears flinch and a muscle tenses.
 All the while the deer’s eyes continue to share focus with mine.

 This is a daily ritual during my morning walks in Seneca Park (Rochester, NY).
 Seeing 5-6 deer as I walk down my driveway and at least that many on the path in the woods, I receive so much by being in the presence of these creatures.

 When caught unaware, they run away with their white flags held high.
 However, if they see me coming, they check me out and I can invite them to a starring contest.
 Always accepting, our eyes lock, and we search each others souls, discovering the love within us.
 Not the baggage and not the ‘to do’ list.
 Not the unworthiness, the guilt or the regret.
 Instead in her eyes, I am reminded of what is most important: The beauty of connection, the synchronicity of pure love in the present moment, without expectations, or needs.
 Just the goodness.
 One sentient being offering love to another.

 I am eternally grateful for the moments of bliss since it sets me right minded for the rest of the day: Always chose connection over separation.
 Keeping this forefront in my mind, it effects each decision that I make in the best possible way.
 The experience grounds me in the knowledge that (1) I am connected to everything, (2) there is good in everything and (3) I can make choices today that prioritize connecting to the good in everything.